kwikteam/phy-doc/docs/api.md

 ##### KwikModel.traces

-Raw traces as found in the `.raw.kwd` file.
+Raw traces as found in the traces file(s).

-This object is memory-mapped to the HDF5 file.
+This object is memory-mapped to the HDF5 file, or `.dat` / `.bin` file, or both.

 ##### KwikModel.waveforms

 High-passed filtered waveforms from the current channel group.

-This is a virtual array mapped to the `.raw.kwd` file.
+This is a virtual array mapped to the traces file(s).
 Filtering is done on the fly.

 The shape is `(n_spikes, n_samples, n_channels)`.